-Formalization The rules of our type system follow from these definitions.
-We write our typing judgment $\Gamma \vdash{\kappa} M : \sigma$, where κ indicates M's purity.
-The classifier κ is drawn from the lattice:
+Formalization The typing judgment for our system is written $\Gamma \vdash{\kappa} M : \sigma$, where κ indicates M's purity.
+The classifier κ is drawn from the following four-point lattice:

-where P indicates that M is pure (and hence determinate), D indicates dynamic purity, S indicates static purity, and W indicates well-formedness only (no purity information).
-Hence, $\Gamma \vdash{P} M : \sigma$ is our determinacy judgment.
+The point P indicates that M is pure (and hence comparable and projectible), D indicates dynamic purity, S indicates static purity, and W indicates well-formedness only (no purity information).
+Hence, $\Gamma \vdash{\mathbf{P}} M : \sigma$ is our purity judgment.
 It will prove to be convenient in our typing rules to exploit the ordering (written \sqsubseteq), meets (\sqcap), and joins (\sqcup) of this lattice, where P is taken as the bottom and W is taken as the top.
-We also sometimes find it convenient to write functor signatures as $\Pi^{\delta}s:\sigma_1.\sigma_2$, where $\delta \in \{\epsilon, \text{gen}\}$ and take $\epsilon \sqsubseteq \text{gen}$.
+We also sometimes find it convenient to use the notation $\Pi^{\delta}s:\sigma_1.\sigma_2$ for a functor signature that is either total or partial depending on whether $\delta = \text{tot}$ or $\delta = \text{par}$, respectively.

-Some key rules are summarized in Figure 4: Pure modules are dynamically pure and statically pure, and each of those are at least well-formed (rule 1).
+Some key rules are summarized in Figure 4.
+Pure modules are dynamically pure and statically pure, and each of those are at least well-formed (rule 1).
 Strongly sealed modules are neither statically nor dynamically pure (2); weakly sealed modules are not statically pure, but are dynamically pure if their body is (3).
 Applicative functors must have dynamically pure bodies (5); generative functors have no restriction (6).
 Applicative functors may be used as generative ones (7).
 Variables are pure (4), and lambdas are dynamically pure (5 and 6).
 The application of an applicative functor is as pure as the functor itself (8), but the application of a generative functor is at best statically pure (9).
 Finally, the purity of a module is preserved by signature subsumption (12).
 The complete set of typing rules is given in Appendix A.

-The rules for functor application (rules 8 and 9) require that the functor argument be determinate.
-This is because the functor argument is substituted into the functor's codomain to produce the result signature, and the substitution of indeterminate modules for variables (which are always determinate) can turn well-formed signatures into ill-formed ones (for example, [Typ s] is ill-formed when an indeterminate module is substituted for s).
-(The alternative rule proposed by Harper and Lillibridge [8] resolves this issue, but induces the avoidance problem, as we discuss in Section 4.)
-Therefore, when a functor is to be applied to an indeterminate argument, that argument must first be bound to a variable, thereby making it determinate.
-Similarly, projection of the second component of a pair is restricted to determinate pairs (rule 11), but no such restriction need be made for projection of the first component (rule 10).
+The rules for functor application (rules 8 and 9) require that the functor argument be pure.
+This is because the functor argument is substituted into the functor's codomain to produce the result signature, and the substitution of impure modules for variables (which are always pure) can turn well-formed signatures into ill-formed ones (for example, [Typ s] becomes ill-formed if an impure module is substituted for s).
+(An alternative rule proposed by Harper and Lillibridge [10] resolves this issue, but induces the avoidance problem, as we discuss in Section 4.)
+Therefore, when a functor is to be applied to an impure argument, that argument must first be bound to a variable, which is pure.
+Similarly, projection of the second component of a pair is restricted to pure pairs (rule 11), but no such restriction need be made for projection of the first component (rule 10), since no substitution is involved.